openwallet-foundation/credo-ts/docs/getting-started/0-agent.md

 import { agentDependencies } from '@aries-framework/node'

 const agentConfig: InitConfig = {
-  // The label is used for communication with other
+  // The label is used for communication with other agents
   label: 'My Agent',
   walletConfig: {
     id: 'walletId',